 The key to interpretation is understanding a number of perfusion parameters:

-Areas which demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas which have prolonged MTT but preserved CBV are considered to be the ischaemic penumbra 9.
+Areas that demonstrate matched defects in CBV and MTT represent the unsalvageable infarct core, whereas areas that have prolonged MTT but preserved CBV are considered to be the ischaemic penumbra 9.

 These factors will be discussed further separately.
 See CT perfusion.